dandenney/picasso/README.md

 # Picasso

-Ask, vote, and debate questions.
+Ask, vote on, and debate questions.

 ## I have no idea what I'm doing